husnainali12/Avatar-world/README.md

 # Avatar-World
- i have created a basic react app using class based components , States and Online API that display 4 profile cards
+ i have created a basic react app using class based components , States,tachyons and Online API that display 4 profile cards